Fantasy Cover Tutorial – RIM # 3 – The Protectors

 Now, because this was a somewhat basic scene, I knew that I had to do what I could to make it energetic and interesting for the viewer, and my favorite way of adding action to a scene is all about the angles.
+For this tutorial on fantasy book covers, and all others, remember to compare against the competition.
 So my first thought was to tilt the horizon line, adding a bit of uncertainty to the ground level.
 Then my second thought was to further push this energy by painting the character from a low angle, almost like he is about to fly over our heads.
 So I blocked in a very rough thumbnail to illustrate my ideas to the Author.

 The concept was approved!
 (Gotta love that feeling) Of course, it was now time to make the image work.
 The first thing I needed to do was shrink the characters down a bit to allow a bit more room for the title. (something you must take into consideration for cover work, be sure to get the details from the creator/director) Then because the character is essential to this piece, I wanted to do a pencil drawing, getting him as close as possible to what I need. (see on left).
 After that I wanted to develop the values and background a bit more, so I would know my light sources and overall look.

 Refining the basics